Research Scientists Publications Media Join the RNALab

 Our Work

-DNA and RNA sequencing data is growing exponentially, outpacing Moore’s Law.
-Currently, public databases contain 60+ million gigabytes (60 petabytes) of sequencing data from 10+ million samples, and this doubles every 18 months.
-Samples range from cancer cells in a lab at UofT, to anal swabs of penguins in Antarctica and everything in-between.
-Along with what researchers intended to study, sequences from the viruses can also be captured, yet go unanalyzed.
+The growth of DNA and RNA sequencing data is staggering, outpacing Moore’s Law.
+Public databases now hold 120+ petabytes of raw sequencing data from more than 30 million samples, and this amount doubles every 24 months.
+Samples span from experimental cancer cells in a lab at the University of Toronto to anal swabs of wild penguins in Antarctica, and everything in between.
+Beyond their intended purpose, these data also hold genetic sequences from viruses and other genetic parasites in the samples.
+Yet they remain unanalyzed.